haskalpa/docker-webexteams-bot-example/README.md

-# Cisco Webex Teams Bot: Getting started
+# Cisco Webex Teams Bot: Getting Started

 A Cisco Webex Teams bot is an automated user within the Webex Teams platform that can be interacted with, enhancing the user experience within an organisation.
 The following instructions will guide you through the steps required to create and run your own Cisco Webex Teams Bot.